 Heartburn can be a pain, especially following the holiday season.
 To find relief, millions of Americans have relied on a class of drugs called Proton Pump Inhibitors (PPIs)—medications that bind to stomach cells to reduce acid, often associated with conditions such as gastroesophageal reflux disease (GERD) and ulcers.
 But a new study casts doubt on … Continue reading Popular heartburn medications associated with stroke: Should you be concerned?

 New recommendations suggest that an aspirin a day could prevent cardiovascular disease and cancer, according to the U.S. Preventative Services Task Force (USPSTF), an independent advisory panel composed of medical experts.
 The USPSTF recommends that patients take daily low-dose aspirin if they are between 50–69 years old, have an increased risk of cardiovascular disease, and … Continue reading Could an aspirin a day keep cancer (and heart disease) away?

 Before you reach into the medicine cabinet in search of relief for a headache, fever or back pain, you should be mindful of the U.S. Food and Drug Administration (FDA)’s recent update to safety warnings on widely used painkillers.
 The FDA recently strengthened an existing warning that non-aspirin nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen and naproxen, … Continue reading FDA strengthens heart attack, stroke warning for popular painkillers

-It’s no secret a well balanced diet has many health benefits.
-Information about the latest and greatest things to eat is everywhere from magazine covers to televisions shows to internet pop-up ads.
-So, where do you begin?
-One approach is to look at information that’s been around for some time and has scientific backing from … Continue reading The scoop on salt: You’re probably eating too much
+It’s no secret a well-balanced diet has many health benefits.
+Information about the latest and greatest foods to eat is everywhere, from magazine covers to televisions shows to internet pop-up ads.
+But where do you begin?
+One approach is to look at information that’s been around for some time and has scientific backing from credible … Continue reading The scoop on salt: You’re probably eating too much